How to Plan a Group Trip Without Stress

 Everyone's on a Different Clock.
 Getting a bunch of people to agree on dates can feel almost impossible.
 People have jobs, families, and other responsibilities that pull them in different directions.
 You will need to be ready to compromise and be flexible when finding dates that work, or at least work for most.

-**Who Likes What?.** One person might be up for hitting every museum, another might want to chill by the pool all day.
+Who Likes What?
+One person might be up for hitting every museum.
+Another might want to chill by the pool all day.
 And someone else might be dreaming of a huge shopping trip.
 Trying to make everyone happy can be a challenge.
-Think about mixing things up to a try give everyone a little of what they want.
+Think about mixing things up to try to give everyone a little of what they want.
 Or, split up sometimes!
 It is okay if the group does not always do the same activity.

 Money Talks: Budgets can be a big deal.
 Not everyone can throw down piles of cash, and that's okay.
 You have to find ways to keep costs in check so nobody feels left out.
 That could mean cheap places to stay, cooking some meals instead of dining out all the time, and finding free or lower-cost things to do.

-**Lost in Translation?:** Getting everyone on the same page can be hard.
+Lost in Translation?
+Getting everyone on the same page can be hard.
 With lots of people, information can get muddled.
-To avoid confusion, set up a group chat, use a shared calendar, or pick one person to be in control of sending out updates so everyone is well-informed.
+To avoid confusion, set up a group chat, use a shared calendar, or pick one person to be in charge of sending out updates so everyone is well-informed.

-Knowing that these problems exist will help you big time when you are planning your group trip.
+Knowing that these problems exist will help you a lot when you are planning your group trip.
 If you expect them, you can head them off before they cause stress within the group.

 Step 1: Choose the Right Group